izavalle23/dog-rescue-pattern-library/patterns/navigation/README.md

-- The main navigation will be used on the top of every page.
-It will contain links to every page including the page the user is on.
+- Main navigation for the website, used to get to every page.
+The logo also functions as a home button since people are used to that.
+Will be also used for the bottom navigation, which is the footer.